Experimental Comparison of Bohm-like Theories with Different Ontologies: Experimental scheme

 \subsection{Momentum trajectories in $x$-Bohm theory}

 To construct the momentum trajectories in $x$-Bohm we follow the procedure outlined in Sec.~\ref{sec:BohmTraj_nonstandard}, where again we use Eq.~\eqref{eq:pinx}.
-In our case the momentum is proportional to the velocity (see Eq.~(\ref{eq:pmv})), which implies that the measurement for the $x$ trajectories in Section~\ref{sec:exp_xbohm_pos_traj} suffices for constructing the momentum trajectories.
+In our case the momentum is proportional to the velocity (see Eq.~(\ref{eq:pmv})), which implies that the measurement performed to construct the $x$ trajectories in Section~\ref{sec:exp_xbohm_pos_traj} suffices for constructing the momentum trajectories.
 The resulting trajectories are shown in the first row of Figure~\ref{fig:PTraj_overlaid}.

 Note that proportionality between velocity and momentum is only valid when the potential term in the Hamiltonian is independent of $p$.
 In cases where the potential has $p$ and/or $p^2$ terms, Eq.~(\ref{eq:Bohm_velocity_operational}) is no longer valid, while Eq.~(\ref{eq:pinx}) remains valid generically.